-- Construction of new track approximately 1.3km long.
-This new track will enable carriages to simultaneously pass each other through the ‘loop track’ from both directions.
-This track will run parallel to and form part of the Southern Sydney Freight Line.
+- Construction of new track approximately 1.65 km long.
+This new track will enable freight trains up to 1.3 km long travelling in either direction to pass each other.
+This track will run parallel to, and form part of, the Southern Sydney Freight Line.

-- Two new rail bridges will be constructed over Sussex Street and Cabramatta Creek/Railway Parade.
+- Two new rail bridges will be constructed over Sussex Street and Cabramatta Creek adjacent to the existing rail bridges.

 The Cabramatta Loop Project is a key ARTC initiative to support the Sydney Metropolitan Freight Strategy 2015-2024 and NSW Freight and Ports Plan 2018-2023.
 Together, with the Botany Rail Duplication Project, the Cabramatta Loop will provide the capacity to meet future growth in the transportation of containerised freight between Port Botany and metropolitan freight intermodal terminals.

 Funding to proceed with the Cabramatta Loop Project has been allocated for this State significant infrastructure project.

 In 2018, we lodged a State significant infrastructure application which was accompanied by a Preliminary Environmental Assessment to the NSW Department of Planning and Environment for the Cabramatta Loop Project.
 In late 2018, we received the Secretary’s Environmental Assessment Requirements from the NSW Department of Planning and Environment.